nafizjiwa/REACT-Redux/README.md

 `4.` The `STORE'S REDUCER combines` dispatched action + current state for `THE NEXT STATE.`</br>
 `5.` The `VIEW IS UPDATED` to display the new state to the user.`</br>

-User interacts with UI
+      - User interacts with UI
-actions are dispatched in response to a user interaction like a click. the store runs the reducer function to calculate a new state. the UI reads the new state to display the new values.
+      - Actions are dispatched in response to a user interaction like a click.
+      - The store runs the reducer function to calculate a new state.
+      - The UI reads the new state to display the new values.

 |REVIEW|NOTES|
 |----:|:---|